zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/introduction/introduction.md

 This is intended to provid the user with screen shots of the lab exercises

-## Prerequisites
-* Access to Live Labs from laptop or desktop

-* VNC/Remote connection to the lab

-## Required Credentials for Oracle Stream Analytics
+### Required Credentials for Oracle Stream Analytics

 **MySQL root password:** OSADemo1111!